-- 13. The statutory financial statements audit will be the foundation and source for the majority of the audit work necessary to support our judgements and conclusions.
+14. The annual accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
-Our audit approach includes: - understanding the business of Western Isles Integration Joint Board and the associated risks which could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how Western Isles Integration Joint Board will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 14.
-We will give an opinion on the financial statements as to whether they: - give a true and fair view of the state of affairs of the Western Isles Integration Joint Board and their income and expenditure - have been properly prepared in accordance with IFRSs as adopted by the European Union and adapted by the 2017/18 Code - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014 and the Local Government in Scotland Act 2003.
+Our audit approach includes:

+- understanding the business of Western Isles Integration Joint Board and the associated risks which could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how Western Isles Integration Joint Board Western Isles Integration Joint Board will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement.

+15. We will give an opinion on whether the financial statements:

+- give a true and fair view of the of the state of affairs of Western Isles Integration Joint Board as at 31 March 2019 and of the income and expenditure of Western Isles Integration Joint Board for the year then ended; - have been properly prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014 and the Local Government in Scotland Act 2003.